mosen/docker-jss/README.md

         or [JCE Unlimited Encryption for JRE8](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)

 2. To run the JSS and MySQL containers via `docker-compose`, you can simply run `docker-compose up` in this directory.
 If you have a different system for orchestrating your containers you can use that.
-3. Open a web browser on the Docker host and navigate to https://localhost:8443/.
+3. Open a web browser on the Docker host and navigate to https://localhost:8444/.
 4. Accept the license agreement, enter in your activation code, set up your accounts and URLs, and you're good to go.
+5. The MySQL Instance is available at `localhost:13306`

 docker-compose files
 --------------------